secretaria-ICA/Classificacao_do_Tempo_de_Inatividade_em_Kpis_de_Manutencao_na_Industria_d_Mineracao/README.md

 Several approaches to support the decision making for Root Cause Analysis is obtainable using a Classical Method widely used on primary Industrial ecosystems based on standard deviation to anomaly detection on tidy dataset and for instance two Machine Learning Algorithms for unsupervised (IsoForest) and semi supervised approaches (Deep Anomaly Detection).
 The final model selection procedure could be useful.

-•Start with the most powerful simple type of model for classification.
+• Start with the most powerful simple type of model for classification.
 Get a sense of the possible performance.

-•Then fit the more simple /clear model.
+• Then fit the more simple /clear model.

-•Evaluate the performance cost of using a simpler model.
+• Evaluate the performance cost of using a simpler model.

 Unsupervised and Semi Supervised Approach using Deep Learning Model AE*:

 Unsupervised Models, such as K-Means and AE (for clustering) plus a logistic Regression (as classifier) to classified anomalies of equipment stoppage with the know-how from the matter experts.
 The unsupervised modeling process begin by clustering and reducing, capturing few features into a latent space (w) and then tagging the classification with the aim of classifying all types of anomalies into outlier types, whether they are present in the datasets or in a new unseen dataset.
-* AE, how it works?
+(*) AE, how it works?
 While the model is trained it could be learned how the features will look like in normal data and are compressed into a small element and decode it back as input with a small error.
 When an anomaly is sent through the model, it will fail to reproduce it, since it is trained to reproduce only normal data and will end up with a large MSE.
 In  that case we need to calculate the MSE of the output compared with the input and correctly differentiate the anomalies, by checking the outputs we need to set a threshold value for MSE according to our needs so that it will predict with good precision and recall.

 Final Model